The Proposals App program will automate the process of getting your customers to receive and accept engagement letters.

 To create a proposal, you can either select ⊕ New on the Proposals app, or click ⊕ New on the Proposals app ribbon when viewing a contact.

-This will take you to the New / Edit Proposals screen which will guide you through four steps to prepare and send your proposal:
+This will take you to the New Proposals screen which shows the four sections which need to be set up.

 New Proposal - General

-On the first screen, shown in the previous section, you set up the details and the recurrence of your proposal.
+On the first screen, General, you set up the details and the recurrence of your proposal.

 Proposal Name - given name for the proposal to identify it in the proposals list.